ssheng/BentoChain/README.md

 🎱 Generates OpenAPI and gRPC endpoints automatically.

-☁️ Deploys models as microservices deploy on the most optimal hardware and scale independently.
+☁️ Deploys models as microservices running on the most optimal hardware and scaling independently.

 ## Instructions